marcossouz/marcossouz/README.md

 <h2 align="center">Hello there!
 My name is Marcos Souza. 👋</h2><br><br>
 <p align="center">I'm team lead develop and full stack web developer.
-My passion for software is dreaming up ideas and making them come true.
+My passion for software is dreaming up ideas and making them come true.</p>

-When I'm not developing and programming, you can find me playing keyboard, guitar or talking to my friends about anything.
+<p align="center">When I'm not developing and programming, you can find me playing keyboard, guitar or talking to my friends about anything.
 </p>

 <p align="center">